-If you think a year might not be long enough to satisfy your Aussie wanderlust, there’s one really important consideration to factor into your equation: you must complete three months of specified work while your first Working Holiday visa is still valid.
+If you think a year might not be long enough to satisfy your Aussie wanderlust, there’s one really important consideration to factor into your equation: you must complete three months of specified work while your first Work and Holiday visa (subclass 462) is still valid.

 That work will have to be completed in regional or northern Australia, and it has to be paid in accordance with Australian legislation and awards.
 What does that mean?
 You’ll need pay slips and will contribute tax and superannuation payments.
 Informal work, such as cash-in-hand work, does not count as a second-year visa job.

 - plant or animal cultivation in northern Australia and other specified regional areas

 - tree farming and felling in northern Australia

 - construction in northern Australia and other specified regional areas

 - tourism and hospitality in northern or remote and very remote Australia